Skip to main content

 Sharing and access control

-Environments are first-class shareable objects — same model as the rest of Cyberwave.
+Environments are first-class shareable objects, the same model as the rest of Cyberwave.

 • Per-environment overrides let you grant or restrict access for a single scene.